-|Cards||Bank of America® Customized Cash Rewards Secured||Bank of America® Unlimited Cash Rewards Secured|
+|Cards||Bank of America Customized Cash Rewards Secured Credit Card||Bank of America Unlimited Cash Rewards Secured credit card|

-Though both of these secured cards come from Bank of America, there are some similarities and differences you should be aware of.
+Although both of these secured cards come from Bank of America, there are some similarities and differences you should be aware of.
 We’ll take a look at what they offer in different categories.

-Welcome bonus winner: neither
+Welcome bonus winner: Tie

-Rewards rate winner: Customized Cash Secured card
+Rewards rate winner: Customized Cash Secured

 The 3 percent choice categories include:

 - Home improvement and furnishings

 When you open your account, the default choice category is gas.
 But you can change it if you want to get 3 percent cash back in another category.

 The Unlimited Cash Secured offers an unlimited 1.5 percent cash back on all of your spending.
 With this flat cash back card, you won’t have to worry about choosing a category or keeping track of your spending at different retailers to earn bonus cash back.
 You’ll simply swipe your card and earn 1.5 percent back every time.